ucam-department-of-psychiatry/crate/docs/source/misc/semehr.rst

 ``http://es01:9200/`` (and ``http://web/`` or ``http://web:80/``).

-Notes on the SemEHR docker setup
+Notes on the SemEHR Docker setup
 --------------------------------

 - SemEHR sets up a background Docker application via Docker Compose.
 This